ARCHERY FREQUENTLY ASKED QUESTIONS

 The industry standard measurement for weight is grains per inch (GPI).
 (One grain = 1/7000 of one pound).
 There are many factors that make up GPI including: arrow diameter, wall thickness, and shaft material.
 The GPI weight of listed arrows does not include the weight of the point, nock, insert or fletchings.
 Note also that for non parallel shafts (such as barreled or tapered shafts) the actual GPI is variable along the arrow (ends typically weight much less than the middle).

 DO I NEED TO CLEAN EASTON SHAFTS PRIOR TO BUILDING AND FLETCHING THEM?

-Although Easton arrows go through a cleaning stage in the manufacturing process, it is always a good idea to give your arrow a quick cleaning because cutting to final length generates dust.
+Easton arrows go through a cleaning stage in the manufacturing process, however, it is always a good idea to give your arrow a quick cleaning because cutting to final length generates dust.
 After cutting your arrows to length, use a Q-tip with 91% isopropyl alcohol to clean the inside of the arrow where the insert or bushing is being installed.
 This will allow better adhesion for your fletchings and other arrow components.
 For complete and detailed directions on arrow set up, reference the Easton Tuning Guide.